hyphenOs/wishpy/README.md

 `wireshark` from source, If you perform a `make install` (or `sudo make install`), the right `wireshark.pc` file is created and will be used during build.

+# PCAP support

+PCAP library > 1.7 is supported.
+The code is tested with version 1.9.1 of the library (tag from the git).
+Support for BPF filters in `libpcap` is not yet present.
+Also, there is a `pcapy` module, that can be used as a drop in replacement for [pcapy](https://github.com/helpsystems/pcapy).
+We support similar APIs as `pcapy` except `bpf` support.

 # Directory structure

 The directory structure of the code is as follows -